cogini/elixir-deploy-template/README.md

 ## Set up build server

-This can be the same as the web server, or a different one.
+This can be the same as the web server, or a different server one.

 Set up the build server, mainly ASDF: